- Relocation Services

 Put your passport, French ID, visa, drivers license, phone, charger, power pack, adaptor, jewellery and any medication in a container so they aren’t packs.
 Also, keep key documents such as insurance contracts and lease contracts in a wallet - make sure you have physical and digital copies to hand.

 If you’re taking pets, speak to your Moving Specialist about particular requirements.
 For example, cats and dogs are subject to different rules than those for a reptile or exotic pet.
 Sterling Lexicon can arrange a consultation and a date and time and to collect your pet.
-Speak to Sterling Lexicon about pet moving.
+Learn all about our safe and secure Pet Relocation services.

 Ensure that you pack all the nuts and bolts from dismantled furniture, remote controls, etc., in a single box marked appropriately.
 You should also set aside a box for items for your first evening in your new accommodation.
 Cutlery, plates, cups, blankets, etc. should be placed inside it.
 Make sure these boxes are clearly marked and are last to be loaded, so you can easily locate them.